Your legal and financial responsibilities when renting

-- Two or more of you are listed on the tenancy agreement
+- Two or more of you will be listed on the tenancy agreement

-- All of those names on the agreement are liable to pay the rent and meet all of the obligations to the landlord laid out in the tenancy agreement
+- All of those named on the agreement are liable to pay the rent and meet all of the obligations to the landlord laid out in the tenancy agreement

-- If one of you moves out, that person is still liable to pay their share of the rent until the tenancy agreement is altered – however, if the terms of the tenancy agreement include ‘joint and several liability’ for the settlement of rent, if anyone whose name is on the lease doesn’t pay up, the landlord has the right to chase the remaining tenant/s for their share
+- If one of you moves out, that person is still liable to pay their share of the rent until the tenancy agreement is altered – however, if the terms of the tenancy agreement include ‘joint and several liability’ for paying rent and someone whose name is on the lease doesn’t pay, the landlord has the right to chase the remaining tenant/s for the missing amount.

 Read more about joint tenancies on the Shelter website.